philipwalsh/finding_team_phat_tuesday/README.md

 all models are wrong but some are useful
 ```

-I will continue with this ugly model and see if it can be of some use
+I will continue with this model and see if it can be of some use

 I saved that best model via the checkpoint call back and reloaded that model for the below metrics